kubernetes/kubernetes/docs/devel/adding-an-APIGroup.md

 1. Create a folder in pkg/apis to hold you group.
 Create types.go in pkg/apis/`<group>`/ and pkg/apis/`<group>`/`<version>`/ to define API objects in your group;

-2. Create pkg/apis/`<group>`/{register.go, `<version>`/register.go} to register this group's API objects to the encoding/decoding scheme;
+2. Create pkg/apis/`<group>`/{register.go, `<version>`/register.go} to register this group's API objects to the encoding/decoding scheme (e.g., [pkg/apis/extensions/register.go](../../pkg/apis/extensions/register.go) and [pkg/apis/extensions/v1beta1/register.go](../../pkg/apis/extensions/v1beta1/register.go);

 3. Add a pkg/apis/`<group>`/install/install.go, which is responsible for adding the group to the `latest` package, so that other packages can access the group's meta through `latest.Group`.
+You probably only need to change the name of group and version in the [example](../../pkg/apis/extensions/install/install.go)).
 You need to import this `install` package in {pkg/master, pkg/client/unversioned, cmd/kube-version-change}/import_known_versions.go, if you want to make your group accessible to other packages in the kube-apiserver binary, binaries that uses the client package, or the kube-version-change tool.

 Step 2 and 3 are mechanical, we plan on autogenerate these using the cmd/libs/go2idl/ tool.